This is the Course Information and Syllabus for the EVENING SECTION of German 101 (Section 006)!

 - Please silence your cell phone when class begins.
 It's OK if you forget this once or twice and it rings during class (it may even happen to your instructor...): just silence it quickly (or answer it in German if your instructor encourages you to do so!), apologize auf Deutsch ("Entschuldigung!") and try not to let it happen again.
 If you MUST answer a call, please leave the room to do so, and please explain the reason to your instructor afterwards.

-Class sessions may be auto-recorded and made available to other students in this course.
+Class sessions will be auto-recorded and made available to other students in this course.
 As part of your participation in this course, you may be recorded.
 If you do not wish to be recorded, please contact your instructor during the first week of class (or as soon as you enroll in the course, if you enroll after the first week of classes) to discuss alternative arrangements.

 Students are prohibited from recording/distributing any class activity without written permission from the instructor, except as necessary as part of approved accommodations for students with disabilities.
 Any approved recordings may only be used for the student’s own private use.